-- Teacher led provision that focuses on challenge, independence and inclusion. - A guided learning approach is used when teaching Reading, English and Maths.
+- Teacher led provision that focuses on challenge, independence and inclusion. - A broad and balanced curriculum which is differentiated and takes into account the interests of the children. - A guided learning approach is used when teaching Reading, English and Maths.
 This means that children are taught in small groups which allows for carefully differentiated teaching - Questions for Learning provide a focus for topics and individual lessons.
-They provide frequent opportunities to assess learning - To meet the needs of all children in school and ensure that they have access to a broad, balanced curriculum which is differentiated and has been designed to take account of different learning styles and children's interests. - Well staffed classrooms with one teacher and timetabled support assistants. - Quality of teaching and learning well monitored by highly experienced leaders and overseen by external moderation. - High expectations for all pupils regardless of their starting points. - Clear success criteria for all children in for reading, writing and maths. - Rigorous pupil tracking system (Target Tracker) which ensures all children are monitored. - Bsquared assessment tracker (small steps of progress) will be introduced by January 2022 when staff have completed training. - Professional dialogue about every child in school every term ensures any difficulties are identified early and suitable provision put in place. - Professional dialogue about children ensures that any difficulties are identified early and suitable provision is put in place. - Impact of interventions monitored and adjustments made as required. - Dedicated SENCo (Special Needs Co-ordinator) time.
+They provide frequent opportunities to assess learning - To meet the needs of all children in school and ensure that they have access to a broad, balanced curriculum which is differentiated and has been designed to take account of different learning styles and children's interests. - Well staffed classrooms with one teacher and timetabled support assistants. - Quality of teaching and learning well monitored by highly experienced leaders and overseen by external moderation.
+Ofsted visited in June 2022 and found the quality of education remained 'Good'. - High expectations for all pupils regardless of their starting points. - Rigorous pupil tracking system (Target Tracker) which ensures all children are monitored. - Bsquared assessment tracker (small steps of progress) has been introduced and all teachers and support staff have received training. - Professional dialogue (termly pupil Progress meetings) about every child in school every term ensures any difficulties are identified early and suitable provision put in place. - Professional dialogue about children ensures that any difficulties are identified early and suitable provision is put in place. - Impact of interventions monitored and adjustments made as required. - Dedicated SENCo (Special Needs Co-ordinator) time.
 Our SENCo is part of the Senior Leadership Team. - Detailed programme of reviews with parents and professionals: 3 family consultation evenings and 3 reports to families, termly reviews for children receiving SEN Support, more frequently if necessary for those on the SEN register who have an EHC Plan and comprehensive Annual Reviews.
-Parent's views are important to us. - Children's views are very important; they are invited to consultation evenings, SEN reviews, active school council and annual pupil questionnaire. - Support Assistants help to meet individual needs. - Positive Behaviour policy with agreed whole school strategies.
+Parent's views are important to us. - Children's views are very important; they are invited to consultation evenings, SEN reviews, active school council and annual pupil questionnaire. - Support Assistants help to meet individual needs. - Attachment Aware Behaviour Regulation policy with agreed whole school strategies.
 This includes where possible a natural reparation. - Long established, acknowledged and celebrated ethos of inclusion and equality. - Before and After school club provision is run by TAs who work in school.